-Bring the tropics home with you by planting a king palm and taking care of it.
-King palms are fast-growing palms that can reach a height of 20 to 40 feet.
+Bring the tropics home with you by planting and learning how to care for a King Palm (Archontophoenix alexandrae).
+King Palms are fast-growing palms that can reach a height of 20 to 40 feet.
 Originally native to Australia, the King Palm has a smooth, ringed trunk with dark green palm leaves and also produces a small red decorative fruit.
-According to Woodland Nursery, which specializes in the King Palm, this type of palm makes an elegant addition to your tropical garden.
-And, in case you live in a colder climate, the king palm is hardy: it can withstand cold as low as 28 degrees F.
+This type of palm makes an elegant addition to your tropical garden.
+And, in case you live in a colder climate, the King Palm is hardy: It can withstand cold as low as 28 degrees Fahrenheit.

 Choose where you intend to care for a King Palm: outside or inside.
-These palms may be planted indoors, but you should consider the fact that it may grow to 40 feet or more tall at 1 to 3 feet/year so you need high ceilings.
+These palms may be planted indoors, but you should consider the fact that it may grow to 40 feet or more tall at 1 to 3 feet every year so you need high ceilings.
+You can also get semi-dwarf varieties with shorter branch structures.
 Note that King Palms prefer partial sunlight, but can be grown in full sunlight.

 Ensure the King Palm's roots grow in sand as well as soil.
-To properly care for your King Palm, replicate these settings as best as you can.
+To properly care for your King Palm, replicate these settings as best as you can by amending the soil.
 The bottom of your planting site should have four inches of sand and the rest of the site should have a mixture of sand and soil.

 Fertilize your King Palm four times a year.
 Use a slow-release palm fertilizer, usually labeled as 12-4-12 or 13-13-13, that comes in the form of pellets buried at least 2 feet from the base of the tree.
 Palm fertilizers are available at most garden stores.

 Provide support at the base of your King Palm's trunk if you notice that the trunk is leaning toward one side.
-Use boards (such as 2x4s) and bungee cord to support the tree.
-Place the boards in the soil around the tree to straighten the palm's growth; use the bungee cord to secure the boards in place.
+Use boards (such as 2x4s) and a bungee cord to support the tree.
+Place the boards in the soil around the tree to straighten the palm's growth.
+Use the bungee cord to secure the boards in place.

 Based in Traverse City, Mich., George Lawrence has been writing professionally since 2009.
 His work primarily appears on various websites.
 An avid outdoorsman, Lawrence holds Bachelor of Arts degrees in both criminal justice and English from Michigan State University, as well as a Juris Doctor from the Thomas M. Cooley Law School, where he graduated with honors.